timtnleeProject/skeletons/README.md

 //....
 ```

-Skeletons provide an intuitive way to define rule that makes sure all data meet your expectations, lets you focus on other things in programming.
+Skeletons provide an intuitive way to define a rule that makes sure all data meet your expectations, lets you focus on other things in programming.

 ```javascript
 const Skeletons = require('skeletons')